Graduate School Handbook Part 9 – Registration of the research project (RD1)

 - To provide feedback on the submission and highlight any additional action to the PGR and/or supervisory team;

-- On the advice of the Chair and the Officer to confirm requests for extensions to the submission deadlines and/or suspension of registration as appropriate in the light of personal circumstances submitted by the PGR;
+- On the advice of the Personal Circumstances panel, to note requests for extensions to the submission deadlines and/or suspension of registration as appropriate in the light of personal circumstances submitted by the PGR;

 - To consider the selection and credit value of Masters level modules proposed as part of the training and development plan, and advise alternatives where these are not considered to be appropriate;

-- In the case of a resubmission outcome, to set a maximum deadline for resubmitted work (up to 4 weeks full time, 6 weeks part time);
+- In the case of a resubmission outcome, to set a maximum deadline for resubmitted work (up to four weeks full time, six weeks part time);

 - The FRDC will communicate the outcome decision and provide feedback to the PGR and Director of Studies in writing (by email from Graduate School on behalf of the Chair).
 The letter will include confirmation of the module selection, the full supervisory team and the deadlines of all future progression milestones;